-As shown in the summary below, EE won outright or shared awards in all categories of RootMetrics H2 2023 UK-wide testing.
-With this strong performance across subcategories, EE was announced as the winner of the Overall (Best) Network performance award.
+As shown in the summary below, EE won outright or shared awards in all categories of RootMetrics H1 2024 UK-wide testing.
+With this strong performance across subcategories, EE was announced as the winner of the Overall (Best) Network performance award in UK-wide testing.
+The first half of 2024 test period marked the 22nd consecutive time that EE has earned the UK Overall RootScore Award, a span of 11 years and counting.